oddy-boop/Edusync-git/src/supabase/policies.md

 -- Table: students
+-- FIX: Allow public read access for student ID lookup but secure the rest.
-CREATE POLICY "Comprehensive student data access policy" ON public.students FOR SELECT
+CREATE POLICY "Student data access policy" ON public.students FOR SELECT
   USING (
     get_my_role() IN ('admin', 'super_admin')